janaSunrise/spotify-twitter-banner/README.md

 ### Environmental variables

-To run this project, you will need to properly configure environmental variables.
+To run this project, you need to properly configure environmental variables.
 Configure the environmental variables by renaming the `.env.example` file to `.env` with the respective values.

 ### Authentication with Spotify

-Callback based authentication has been built in the App.
-Once you run, If there is no refresh token or any file `~/.spotify_refresh_token`, you will be prompted to authenticate with Spotify.
+Callback based authentication has been built into the App.
+If you're running for the first time, or the refresh token stored in the configuration file (`~/.spotify_refresh_token`) could not be discovered, you will be prompted to authenticate with Spotify.
 You'll be asked to open an URL, which redirects to the callback URL setup.
 Copy the code from the URL and paste it in the terminal.

 ### Configuration.

-All of the configuration has been split into 3 classes in `config.py`.
-You can modify the changes as you like, but you need to ensure to change variables globally, and ensure they work.
-Along with that, You can change the interval of the banner update, in `__main__.py` where the `sleep` is run.
+All of the configuration for the app is located in the `config.py` file.
+To maintain clean configuration, They have been split into 3 classes.
+You can configure the settings in the config file, as you wish and also ensure that the variables are set properly, and they work.

+Along with that, you can also change the interval of the banner update, in `__main__.py` where the `sleep` is run.

 To sum it up, Here is the workflow on setting up:
 - Install the dependencies.